Flexible Sigmoidoscopy

 Why has a flexible sigmoidoscopy been arranged for me?

-You will have seen your doctor or specialist with concerns about your bowels, which include PR bleeding, or your bowel habit has changed and does not seem to be returning back to normal, or you might have Ulcerative colitis and Crohn’s disease which requires monitoring for any changes, and evaluating bowel cancers before surgery.
+You will have seen your doctor or specialist with concerns about your bowels, which include PR bleeding, or your bowel habit has changed and does not seem to be returning back to normal, or you might have ulcerative colitis and Crohn’s disease which requires monitoring for any changes, and evaluating bowel cancers before surgery.
 You may have tummy pains.
-Your doctor / specialist has asked for this examination as part of their investigations into the cause of your symptoms.
+Your doctor/specialist has asked for this examination as part of their investigations into the cause of your symptoms.

 Do I really need a flexible sigmoidoscopy?